+A Machine Gun's Path from Serbia to Syria

+The Coyote's Trail

+ZASTAVA ARMS

+KRAGUJEVAC, CENTRAL SERBIA

+State-owned producer of assault rifles, machine guns and heavy machine guns.
+One of its most powerful weapons is the Coyote MO2, a heavy machine gun.

+Coyote MO2 serial number "3007" is produced and sold by Zastava Arms in 2015 to Bulgarian Industrial Engineering and Management (BIEM) JSC as part of a batch of 205 weapons.

+BULGARIAN INDUSTRIAL ENGINEERING AND MANAGEMENT (BIEM) JSC

+SOFIA, BULGARIA

+Bulgarian arms broker owned by one of Sofia's best known tycoons, Petar Mandjoukov, who has a long history of arms dealing and was an agent for the communist-era State Security.

-BIEM's export licence for the Coyote deal was granted by the Serbian Ministry of Trade based on a legal document called an End User Certificate, guaranteeing the weapons will be used by Saudi's security forces.
-Although any re-export of the equipment required Serbia's approval, Salam's weapon, along quite probably with the full 205 sold to Riyadh, appears to have been illegally diverted to Syria by the Gult kingdom, whose armed forces do not use such guns but rely largely on more modern, sophisticated Western-made weapons.
+BIEM obtained an export licence from Serbia's Ministry of Trade and a brokering licence from Bulgaria's Ministry forces.

+Although any re-export of the equipment required Serbia's approval, Salam's weapon, along quite probably with the full 205 sold to Riyadh, appears to have been illegally diverted to Syria by the Gulf kingdom, whose armed forces do not use such guns but rely largely on more modern, sophisticated Western-made weapons.

 This might not be such a surprise to Serbian officials responsible for providing the export licence, despite official insistence they have no knowledge that Saudi Arabia is passing on arms to Syria.

-According to confidential documents from Serbia's Ministry of Defence and minutes from a series of inter-ministerial meetings in 2013, which BIRN and OCCRP published as part of its earlier investigation, officials blocked an export licence for weapons to Saudi Arabia that year for fear they might be illegally handed on to Syrian fighters.
+According to confidential documents from Serbia's Ministry of Defence and minutes from a series of interministerial meetings in 2013, which BIRN and OCCRP published as part of its earlier investigation, officials blocked an export licence for weapons to Saudi Arabia that year for fear they might be illegally handed on to Syrian fighters.